codecleveland/manifesto/README.md

+**Code Cleveland** is a collective effort to foster the local tech community by providing support and structure to the people of Northeast Ohio.

+We believe that an active and thriving community can play a monumental role in NEO's success by helping to:

+- promote the local economy
+- create and fill jobs
+- connect like-minded individuals
+- improve Cleveland's public image
+- attract new and prior talent
+- provide a natural entry point for beginners

+joefiorini: The tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

-“Bringing developers and designers together for two days of hands on code & design talks” -> I think there should be something that is higher level, almost a support network that helps other meetups get off the ground or keep moving, and also maybe has its own events promoting the tech scene in general
+A support network that helps other meetups get off the ground or keep moving, and also maybe has its own events promoting the tech scene in general

+#### Branding
+#### Community Events
+#### Bootcamps
+#### Happy Hour
+#### Sponsors
+#### Volunteers
+#### Event Calendar
+#### Directory
+#### Job Board
+#### Meetup Groups
+#### Newsletter
+#### Podcast
+#### Apparel (stickers, shirts, swag)

-### Is the goal to create another regularly scheduled meetup?
+### Is this just another Cleveland tech meetup group?

-rae.krantz: no, that is too narrow of a goal; that may be a result, but is not the goal in and of itself

 No!
 The last thing Cleveland needs is another meetup (although I am sure we will meetup :slightly_smiling_face:)
-The only structure the cleveland tech scene actually has is this slack channel
+The only structure the cleveland tech scene actually has is this slack team with 85 channels.

-with 84 channels, 85 now

 ### Is the goal to provide a place for topics that don't fit under an established group?
 yes, that is part of it